unboxed/unboxed.co/source/blog/2015/an-idea-a-week.md

 Our team on the bench have daily stand ups to discuss new ideas.
 This week we are doing a brain dump and tomorrow we hope to plan our collaboration to build an MVP.

+Perhaps I just have an annoying habit of labelling things with stupid names.